Sim-99/digital-portfolio/Career-counselling.md

 I completed the online assessment, reviewed the feedback, and reflected on how the results aligned with my experiences in front-end and creative development work.

 *R – Result*
-The assessment confirmed my passion for development and creative problem-solving.
+The assessment confirmed my passion for development and creative problem solving.
 I feel confident pursuing roles in front-end engineering, UI/UX design, or interactive web applications, which match both my skills and interests.